arialdomartini/ace-jump-mode-wiki/Home.md

 provides a much simpler way to use some motions in vim.
 It takes the <number> out of <number>w or <number>f{char} by highlighting all possible choices and allowing you to press one key to jump directly to the target.
-So I decide to write one for emacs.
+So I decide to write one for Emacs.

 ## What's ace-jump-mode ?

-  ace-jump-mode is a emacs version of the motion style in EasyMotion.
+  ace-jump-mode is an Emacs version of the motion style in EasyMotion.
-EasyMotion mode is not the first one which use such motion style.
+EasyMotion mode is not the first one which uses such motion style.
-So, I must thanks to :
+So, I must thank to :

   Bartlomiej P.    for his PreciseJump